Alright, let’s talk deodorant.

 Now that you have a sense of how natural deodorant fits into the landscape overall, let’s dive into the nuances between Native, Lume, and Kopari — the three leading direct-to-consumer brands of natural deodorant.
 While each boasts an aluminum-free formula, these three brands are distinctly different, both in brand image and product offerings.

-Native: What are natural deodorants all about?
+Review of Native: What are natural deodorants all about?

 Native sells personal hygiene products for women, men, and teens.
 Their deodorant is available in a range of scents, dubbed either classic (think “Eucalyptus and Mint” and “Lavender and Rose”) or seasonal (“Rose and Magnolia” for summer and “Jasmine and Cedar” for winter, to name a few favorites).